 Question: Which locations have the best paying jobs ?

 Typically, schools in Saudi Arabia, Qatar, Oman and the U.A.E. pay the most and usually offer very high salaries, tax free.
 However, it should also be noted that the qualification requirements in these locations are very high.
 Most schools in Europe will pay English teachers enough to live comfortably, but not always enough to save money.
-Click Here to check out the Top 10 best paid teaching locations
+Check out the top 10 best paid locations

 Question: Do I get to choose my desired teaching location ?

 Yes.
 However, please keep in mind that it is advidable to have more than just one country preference.
 Because we have an extensive network of associated schools, we pride ourselves on having teaching positions available all year round.
 However, there may not always be positions available in every location at all times of the year.
 We do not accept or publish any sort of online teaching jobs

 Question: How long will it take to get a teaching job?

 There is no general answer to that question - It can take anywhere from a few days to several month, depending on the time of your application and your country preference.
 It also depends on following factors: 1) the deadline for incoming applications which is set by schools, 2) your educational background, qualifications, experience 3) the total amount of teaching positions you apply for

 Question: How long is a typical teaching commitment?

 Most schools will want you to commit a minimum of 6 months or even 12 months with the option of staying longer and to renew your teaching contract with them.
 Employers like to avoid turnover so in many cases, the longer you stay, the better pay and more benefits you will receive.
 You can expect a salary increase of approximately 10-20 percent after about a year in the same school.
 However, the contract duration varies from school to school

 Question: What are the best places to teach abroad?